 “Statistics Communication and (in)numeracy” reading group

 In this reading group we focus on literature on the wide topic of statistics communication and (in)numeracy.
-Meetings take place online via MS Teams on Fridays, 13.00-14.00h.
+During the fall semester of 2021-2022, meetings will take place online via MS Teams on Tuesdays, 13.00-14.00h.
 At each meeting, two participants present a scientific article on the topic.
 The focus is on the research methods and the important findings.
 Other participants can read these papers as a preparation, but this is not mandatory.

 If you would like to join the reading group, please contact me via s.j.w.willems[at]fsw.leidenuniv.nl.

 Speakers and literature:

 June 25, 2021

 Peter Knapp, Peter H Gardner and Elizabeth Woolf (2014)Combined verbal and numerical expressions increase perceived risk of medicine side-effects: a randomized controlled trial of EMA recommendations

 Anne Marthe van der Bles:

 Dieckmann, Gregory, Peters & Hartmann, 2017 "Seeing What You Want to See: How Imprecise Uncertainty Ranges Enhance Motivated Reasoning"